Issue Date: October 9, 2006

 INTERACTIVE PHOTO GALLERY

-* Macromedia Flash Player 7 is required to view video.
+* Macromedia Flash Player 7 is required to view gallery.

 - Chemical & Engineering News